-DUBAI — The Middle East, with its predominance of critically-vital hydrocarbon, energy and utility plants, is set to become an early adopter of the latest AI-influenced identity and face recognition technology as commercial building security rises up the region’s infrastructure agenda, according to experts.
+DUBAI — The Middle East, with its predominance of critically-vital hydrocarbon, energy, and utility plants, is set to become an early adopter of the latest AI-influenced identity and face recognition technology as commercial building security rises up the region’s infrastructure agenda, according to experts.

-With new insights from 6Wresearch estimating a 16.6% compound annual growth in the region’s commercial security market over the next four years will reach $8.4 billion, the international industry says owners and operators will employ the very latest technology to ring fence their assets.
+With new insights from 6Wresearch estimating a 16.6% compound annual growth in the region’s commercial security market over the next four years will reach $8.4 billion, the international industry says owners and operators will employ the very latest technology to ring-fence their assets.

 The forecasts are borne out by the commercial security sector at Intersec, the region’s leading trade fair for security, safety and fire protection, which will run at the Dubai World Trade Centre (DWTC) on Jan.
 19-21 next year.
-Commercial Security will be the second largest exhibitor segment at the show accounting for nearly a third of the 1,100 participants.
+Commercial Security will be the second-largest exhibitor segment at the show accounting for nearly a third of the 1,100 participants.
 Fire and Rescue will be the show’s largest segment with over 400 exhibitors.

-Danish exhibitor, Milestone Systems which provides open platform video management software (VMS) technology that helps ensure safety, protect assets and increases business efficiency says the future of commercial security will be dominated by intelligent, AI-driven solutions.
+Danish exhibitor, Milestone Systems which provides open platform video management software (VMS) technology that helps ensure safety, protects assets and increases business efficiency says the future of commercial security will be dominated by intelligent, AI-driven solutions.

-“AI is a real gamechanger”, said Amine Sadi, Regional Sales Manager, Middle East and Africa, Milestone Systems.
+“AI is a real gamechanger”, said Amine Sadi, Regional Sales Manager, Middle East, and Africa, Milestone Systems.
 “AI systems can analyze massive amounts of data, which is beneficial for reviewing hours of surveillance footage.
 By learning how objects move and what they look like, the AI applications can rank the data and make decisions based on it.
 Machine learning and artificial intelligence assist by analyzing data that has not been organized or labeled in advance, finding discernible patterns and helping to search for unknown output to solve problems.”

-Sadi said the global video management industry is witnessing unparalleled innovation by creating new opportunities for the use of technology to protect people and assets, helping to optimize business and the way people live and work.
+Sadi said the global video management industry is witnessing unparalleled innovation by creating new opportunities for the use of technology to protect people and assets, helping to optimize the business and the way people live and work.